EVERY WEDNESDAY on our live channel: tv-free-europe.eu/live

 This motto stemps from the very beginnings of our project.

-1.5 Million Steps in Hungary (Másfélmillió lépés Magyarországon) was a popular hiking TV documentery series from1979, screened in the 1980s in Hungary.
+1.5 Million Steps in Hungary (Másfélmillió lépés Magyarországon) was a popular hiking TV documentary series starting in 1979, screened in the 1980s in Hungary.

-Many children of the 80s, like us, saw it on TV… or at least remembers its
+Many children of the 80s, like us watched it on TV… or at least remembers its

 What was so special about the series 1.5 Million Steps?

-While walking along the so called “blue hiking trail” across Hungary, the film crew offered a non-biased approach of reporting: about the situation of countryside Hungary, the clash of traditions and the modernity project of socialism, and of course, the backlashes of the so-called “realsocialism”.
-The film material was all made by the point of view of a tourist, a wanderer, a potential migrant.
+While walking along the Blue hiking trail across Hungary, the film crew offered a non-biased approach of reporting: about the nature, about the life in the countryside Hungary, the clash of rural traditions and the modernity project of socialism, and of course, the backlashes of the so-called “realsocialism”.
+The film material was shot by the point of view of tourists, wanderers, and… from today’s perspective: potential migrants.

-When in 2011 Zsolt Bayer, an extrem-right journalist appropriated the concept and came up with an own televised remake, he got totally rid of the hiking-boot-pace of filming.
+When in 2011 Zsolt Bayer, an extrem-right journalist came up with an own televised remake, he got totally rid of the hiking-boot-pace of filming.
 His new show is full of pomp and circumstance, official representations of landscapes, towns and heritage sites.
 History made from above.
 Heritage as propaganda.